 When you read data from Cloud Bigtable, you can read specific rows or ranges of rows.
 However, you don't always need all of the data in all of the rows.
 You might only need rows that contain a specific value in their row key, or cells within a specific column family.

-For details and code samples for each filter, see Using filters.
+For details and code samples for each filter, see Filter examples.

 How filters work